The Colorful Pantry

 High Protein Shakshuka with Chickpeas

-From the warmth of the spices to the richness of the eggs and chickpeas, this dish is a reminder that healthy meals can be vibrant, satisfying, and deeply comforting.
-It’s one you’ll return to again and again.
+From the warmth of the spices to the richness of the eggs and the crunch of the chickpeas, this dish is a reminder that food can be both practical and joyful, especially when it brings people together around the table.

 High Protein Shakshuka with Chickpeas